JDazogbo/NVIDIA-Drive-Emulation/README.md

 [`src/simulations/main.slx`](src/simulations/main.slx) is the top-level simulation harness.
 It integrates the vehicle dynamics plant, the drive cycle reference generator, and the controller into a complete closed-loop simulation.

 [`src/models/modelPredictiveController.slx`](src/models/modelPredictiveController.slx) is the specific controller subsystem.
-This model wraps the MATLAB Function block
+This model wraps the MATLAB Function block.

 ## References